kristopolous/DRR/indycast.net/md/about.md

 #### A zero mystery policy

 Everything is laid bare for inspection, both statically, and while running in production.
 You can get the statistics or any information on the running servers.
 The APIs are public and self-documented.

+This is to encourage a "policy of least magic" because when such tricks don't work, one must reverse-engineer trickery - thus it's better to avoid trickery.

 ##### No secret backend
 > Systems are vastly improved by the act of making visible what was invisible before. <small>Donald Norman, *The Design of Everyday Things*</small>